SylvanFranklin/SylvanFranklin/README.md

 - analytical analysis
 - Rats (those lil cheese eating gray guys)

-If 'nonsense' ever hits GitHub trending I'll deadass switch to Gentoo linux.
+If 'nonsense' ever hits GitHub trending I'll deadass switch to Gentoo linux (okay maybe not but Arch or Artix or Nix)